mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 Done.
 ```

-Restart the Pi and we can then we can copy the config out of the device tree into the klipper config directory:
+Restart the Pi and we can then copy the config out of the device tree into the klipper config directory:

 ```bash
 cat /proc/device-tree/hat/custom_1 > ~/printer_data/config/klipper-fan-hat.cfg